 A Matter of Half a Degree

-Shortly after the IPCC report was released, I went along to an Energy & Climate Intelligence Unit event where Jim Skea, co-chair of the IPCC, was guest speaking.
-Jim’s a distinguished scientist.
-He’s also a communicator which was a nice surprise.
+Shortly after the IPCC report was released, I went along to an Energy & Climate Intelligence Unit event where Jim Skea was guest speaking.
+Jim is co-chair of the IPCC and a distinguished scientist.
+He’s also a communicator, which came as a nice surprise.
 Listening to your average scientist can be punishingly boring.
 Jim was not your average scientist.

 He took his audience, carefully and succinctly, through the report’s four key messages:

 - Climate change is already affecting people, ecosystems and livelihoods all around the world.

 - Limiting warming to 1.5°C is not impossible but would require rapid, far-reaching and unprecedented transitions in all aspects of society.
 (See our infographic on what it would take for us to have a crack at 1.5°C.)

 - There are clear benefits to keeping global warming to 1.5°C compared to 2°C or higher; every bit of warming matters.

 - Limiting warming to 1.5°C can go hand in hand with achieving other world goals.